omni-us/jsonargparse/DOCUMENTATION.rst

 To get parameter docstrings in the parser help, the `docstring-parser
 <https://pypi.org/project/docstring-parser/>`__ package is required.
 This
-package is included when installing jsonargparse with the ``signatures`` extras require as explained in section :ref:`installation`.
+package is included when installing jsonargparse with the ``signatures`` extra as explained in section :ref:`installation`.

 A couple of options can be configured, both related to docstring parsing speed.
 By default docstrings are parsed used with